roman-milk/roman-milk.github.io/black-cock.md

  She loves the taste of cum; she seemed disappointed when she told me the taste of my cum had changed after my vasectomy.
 There will be days while I'm watching television, working on the car, or doing some menial task and I snap my fingers, point to my crotch, and she will immediately drop to her knees, suck me off, swallow my load and then leave.

  Also, for a woman of such gentle demeanour, she likes her sex a little rough.
 She loves getting her ass smacked, loves having her nipples pinched, and I mean hard, and even loves it when I'm holding her head to the mattress with her ass in the air.
-Report_Story #2